brevzin/cpp_proposals/xxxx_forward_ref/forward-ref.md

 The advantage of this syntax is that it's concise and lets you do what you need to do.

 The disadvantage of this syntax is that the only way you can get the type is by writing `decltype(param)` - and the only way to can pass through the `const`-ness and qualifiers is by grabbing them off of `decltype(param)`.
-That's fine is the type itself is all that is necessary (as it the case for `view_interface`) but not so much when you actually need to apply them (as is the case for `tuple`).
+That's fine if the type itself is all that is necessary (as it the case for `view_interface`) but not so much when you actually need to apply them (as is the case for `tuple`).
 This also means that the only place you can put the `requires` clause is after the parameters.
 Another disadvantage is that the derived-to-base conversion aspect of this makes it inconsistent with what `Concept auto` actually means - which is not actually doing any conversion.

 ## `T&&&`

-Rather than writing `tuple<U...> auto&& rhs` we can instead introduce a new kind of reference and spell it `tuple<U...> &&& rhs`.
-This syntactically looks nearly the same as the previous version, so I'm not going to copy it.
+Rather than writing `tuple<U...> auto&& rhs` we can instead introduce a new kind of reference and spell it `tuple<U...>&&& rhs`.
+This syntactically looks nearly the same as the `T auto&&` version, so I'm not going to copy it.

 If we went this route, we would naturally have to also allow: